krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-it might seem like a bunch of code but the idea is simple and the setup functions will do for all repository integration tests.
+it might seem like a bunch of code but the idea is simple and the setup functions can be refactored into, e.g. `internal/common/testhelpers/` for them to be reused at every suite (spoiler: coming in part 2!!)

+all in all,

 ```go
 func (suite *DojoRepositoryTestSuite) TestCreate() {